Linux1975/devops-coding-challenge/README.md

 ```
 # Run the healthcheck script

-You can run the healtcheck.sh externally using using this script:
+You can run the healtcheck.sh externally using this code:
 ```
 #!/bin/bash